lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## COSE {#COSE}

 CBOR Object Signing and Encryption (COSE) {{I-D.ietf-cose-rfc8152bis-struct}} describes how to create and process signatures, message authentication codes, and encryption using CBOR.
 COSE builds on JOSE, but is adapted to allow more efficient processing in constrained devices.
-EDHOC makes use of COSE_Key, COSE_Encrypt0, and COSE_Sign1 objects.
+EDHOC makes use of COSE_Key, COSE_Encrypt0, and COSE_Sign1 objects in the message processing:

+* ECDH ephemeral public keys of type EC2 or OKP in message_1 and message_2 consist of the COSE_Key parameter named 'x', see Section 7.1 and 7.2 of {{I-D.ietf-cose-rfc8152bis-algs}}

+* Certain ciphertexts in message_2 and message_3 consist of a subset of the single recipient encrypted data object COSE_Encrypt0, which is described in Sections 5.2-5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}.
+The ciphertext is computed over the plaintext and associated data,  using an encryption key and a nonce.
+The associated data is an Enc_structure consisting of protected headers and externally supplied data (external_aad).

+* Signatures in message_2 of method 0 and 2, and in message_3 of method 0 and 1, consist of a subset of the single signer data object COSE_Sign1, which is described in Sections 4.2-4.4 of {{I-D.ietf-cose-rfc8152bis-struct}}.
+The signature is computed over a Sig_structure containing payload, protected headers and externally supplied data (external_aad) using a private signature key and verified using the corresponding public signature key.

 # Test Vectors {#vectors}